zchee/golang-wiki/Modules.md

    # if using go1.11beta2 or vgo:
    $ go mod -init -module example.com/my/module/v2

-   # if using 'master' or or go1.11beta3, use the newer form:
+   # if using 'master' or go1.11beta3, use the newer form:
    $ go mod init example.com/my/module/v2
    ```